pantheon-systems/documentation/source/_docs/guides/drupal-8-advanced-page-cache.md

  - Install and authenticate [Terminus](/docs/terminus)
  - Have an open sandbox slot on your Pantheon account.
 To follow along with this guide it is best to use the Dev environment of a newly created Drupal 8 site.
 You could use a pre-existing Drupal 8 site, but some of the details would change.
- - Export local environment variables to define your site name, to easily copy and paste example commands.
-Replace `cache-tags-demo`with a unique site name:
+ - So that you can easily copy and paste the example commands in this guide, define your site name with a local environment variable.
+Replace `cache-tags-demo` with a unique site name:

     ```bash
     export TERMINUS_SITE=cache-tags-demo